Variance of the volume of random real algebraic submanifolds II: Abstract

 Let $\X$ be a complex projective manifold of dimension $n$ defined over the reals and let $M$ be its real locus.
 We study the vanishing locus $Z_{s_d}$ in $M$ of a random real holomorphic section $s_d$ of $\E \otimes \L^d$, where $\L \to \X$ is an ample line bundle and $\E\to \X$ is a rank $r$ Hermitian bundle, $r\in \{1,\dots,n\}$.
-We establish the asymptotic of the variance of the linear statistics associated with $Z_{s_d}$, as $d$ goes to infinity.
-This asymptotic is of order $d^{r -\frac{n}{2}}$.
+We establish the asymptotics of the variance of the linear statistics associated with $Z_{s_d}$, as $d$ goes to infinity.
+These asymptotics are of order $d^{r -\frac{n}{2}}$.
 As a special case, we get the asymptotic variance of the volume of $Z_{s_d}$.

 The present paper extends the results of \cite{Let2016a}, by the first-named author, in essentially two ways.
 First, our main theorem covers the case of maximal codimension ($r=n$), which was left out in \cite{Let2016a}.
-And second, we show that the leading constant in our asymptotic is positive.
+Second, we show that the leading constant in our asymptotics is positive.
 This last result is proved by studying the Wiener--It{\=o} expansion of the linear statistics associated with the common zero set in $\R\P^n$ of $r$ independent Kostlan--Shub--Smale polynomials.

-\paragraph*{Keywords:} Random submanifolds, Kac--Rice formula, Linear statistics, Kostlan--Shub--Smale polynomials, Bergman kernel, Real projective manifold, Wiener--It{\=o} expansion.
+\paragraph*{Keywords:} Random submanifolds, Kac--Rice formula, linear statistics, Kostlan--Shub--Smale polynomials, Bergman kernel, real projective manifold, Wiener--It{\=o} expansion.

 \paragraph*{Mathematics Subject Classification 2010:} 14P99, 32A25, 53C40, 60G15, 60G57.